Does Cranberry Juice Help You To Clean Marijuana Out Of Your System and Pass a Drug Test?

 Even better, as a fiber, pectin increases your bowel movement.
 This means that more and more metabolites are excreted rather than being reabsorbed into the body.

-In addition, cranberry juice has a very low amount of this fiber.
+Also, cranberry juice has a meager amount of this fiber.
 This means that if it works, then you’ll need to take a lot of juice.

 On the upside, taking too much juice means that it might dilute the drug concentration in your urine sample.